 Adene Sacks is a philanthropic advisor and social impact strategy consultant who spends her days thinking about how networks, design and strategy can amplify efforts at social change.
 There is usually chocolate involved.

-Adene is currently a Senior Advisor at DataKind and for the Fellows Program at the Stanford d.School.
-She proudly serves on the board of Girls Leadership and staffs the Peleh Fund, a family fund focused on innovation in education and the arts.
+Adene happily wears many hats.
+She currently serves as a Senior Advisor to Open Impact and just spent a year with the Organizational Effectiveness team at the Packard Foundation.
+Previously, she spent three years as a Senior Advisor at DataKind, a year with the Fellows Program at the Stanford d.School and a year running a Network of Network Leaders on behalf of the Hawaii Community Foundation.
 In a previous life, Adene served as the first senior program officer at Jim Joseph Foundation.
-It’s there, while stewarding a $40M grants portfolio, that she experienced how powerful networks are in transmitting the values and ideas necessary to drive social change.
+It’s there, while stewarding a $40M grants portfolio, that she experienced how powerful networks are in transmittingthe values and ideas necessary to drive social change.
 In 1999, Adene was the founding director of Israel VentureNetwork, a network of technology leaders from Israel and the US who leverage their resources, financial and otherwise, to reduce social gaps in Israel.